jantumajer/TACR-TreeDataClim/Reductions/README.md

-# Identification of years with extreme growth reduction (EGR) and their spatial interpolation
+# Identification of years with extreme growth reductions (EGR) and their spatial interpolation
 Skripts were applied in the following order:

 1] `EGR calculations.R`